marcblanchet/ursim_on_mac_apple_silicon/README.md

 - Install Rosetta on your Mac, which does Intel x86 emulation on ARM:
 	- In Terminal: `softwareupdate --install-rosetta --agree-to-license`
 - Install Docker
 	- either [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Mac - Apple Silicon.
-Install and Launch it.
-No need to have a user.
+Install and launch it.
+(No need to have a user logged into the Docker network)
 	- or in MacOS Terminal> `brew install docker`
 - Create a directory on your mac (example used: "Documents/programs") to be shared with the Docker instance.
 Learn the importance of this step in the
 Usage Considerations section below.